PhilipGriffith/AHPy/README.md

 **AHPy** is an implementation of the Analytic Hierarchy Process ([AHP](https://en.wikipedia.org/wiki/Analytic_hierarchy_process)), a method used to structure, synthesize and evaluate the elements of a decision problem.
 Developed by [Thomas Saaty](http://www.creativedecisions.org/about/ThomasLSaaty.php) in the 1970s, AHP's broad use in fields well beyond that of operational research is a testament to its simple yet powerful combination of psychology and mathematics.

  AHPy attempts to provide a programming interface that is not only simple to use, but also capable of intuitively working within the numerous conceptual frameworks to which the AHP can be applied.
-For this reason, general terms are always preferred to more specific ones within the library.
+For this reason, general terms have been preferred to more specific ones within the library.

 #### Installing AHPy